Find Your Perfect School

 As a recognized sponsor, MTI provides its apprentices with the curriculum they need to become Journeyworker electricians, track and report their hours and train them on campus if necessary.

-Students enrolled in the Electrical Registered Apprenticeship program must complete 6,000 additional hours of industry work over approximately three years and the required hours of classroom sessions.
+Prospective students who would like to become an Electrician are enrolled in the Electrical Registered Apprenticeship program.
+They must complete 6,000 additional hours of industry work over approximately three years and the required hours of classroom sessions.

 - Natural Gas Technology